Documents that help us determine the source of funds for a transfer or the purpose of the outgoing payment.

 Do you need to send documents in advance?

 To make things as smooth as possible, yes.
 We will need you to go through the “Add Money” and “Send Money” features in advance.
-If the system requires you to upload supporting documents when going through the “Add Money” and “Send Money” features, kindly upload the documents to help us understand the transaction.
+If the system requires you to upload supporting documents when going through the “Send money”, “Receive money” or “Create invoice” features, kindly upload the documents to help us understand the transaction.
 Just as a heads up, it’s possible we might request supporting documents even if they were not required during the flow, if the transaction is unclear to us.

 Do you need to get your documents translated?